 “For transparency, the full email correspondence with Harry Samuels is published below so readers can review the exchange in its entirety.”

-One of the recurring themes in the unfolding Goliath Ventures investigation is the role of professional service providers — the accountants, tax preparers, and entity formation specialists who help build the corporate structures behind complex financial operations.
+One of the recurring themes in the unfolding Goliath Ventures Investigation is the role of professional service providers — the accountants, tax preparers, and entity formation specialists who help build the corporate structures behind complex financial operations.

 In recent correspondence, Florida-based tax preparer Harry M. Samuels has repeatedly stated that his involvement with Christopher Delgado and the Goliath entities was purely administrative.
 According to Samuels, his role was limited to forming companies at a client’s request, acting as a registered agent, and preparing tax returns based on records provided to him.